pretix/pretix-docs/docs/topics/vouchers.md

 ```

 The total number of voucher codes you are sending out with this method has to match the number of voucher codes generated.
-Otherwise, the software will display an error message.
+The software will display an error message if the numbers do not match.
 Emails will be sent out as soon as you click the :btn:Save: button.

 ### Importing vouchers